kapost/circuitry/README.md

   managing shared resources such as database connections that require closing, It is only called when implementing the `:fork` async strategy. *(optional,
   default: `nil`)*
+* `publisher_topic_names`: An array of topic names that your publishing application will publish on.
+This configuration is only used during provisioning via `rake circuitry:setup`
 * `subscriber_queue_name`: The name of the SQS queue that your subscriber application will listen to.
 This queue will be created or configured during `rake circuitry:setup` *(optional, default: `nil`)*
 * `subscriber_dead_letter_queue_name`: The name of the SQS dead letter queue that will be used after all retries fail.
 This queue will be created and configured during `rake circuitry:setup` *(optional, default: `<subscriber_queue_name>-failures`)*
-* `publisher_topic_names`: An array of topic names that your publishing application will publish on.
-This configuration is only used during provisioning via `rake circuitry:setup`
+* `publisher_middleware`: A chain of middleware that sent messages must go through.
+  Please refer to the [Middleware](#middleware) section for more details regarding this option.
+* `subscriber_middleware`: A chain of middleware that received messages must go through.
+  Please refer to the [Middleware](#middleware) section for more details regarding this option.

 ### Provisioning

 You can automatically provision SQS queues, SNS topics, and the subscriptions between them using two methods: the circuitry CLI or the `rake circuitry:setup` task.
 The rake task will provision the subscriber queue and publishing topics that are configured within your application.

 ```ruby
 Circuitry.config do |c|